tachyonicbytes/disAStro/README.md

 # Introduction
-`disastro`{.verbatim} is an AssemblyScript distribution, similar to Anaconda for Python, and Spring for Java.
+`disastro` is an AssemblyScript distribution, similar to Anaconda for Python, and Spring for Java.

-`disastro`{.verbatim} wants to be a growing collection of AssemblyScript packages, organized in an easy-to-develop manner.
+`disastro` wants to be a growing collection of AssemblyScript packages, organized in an easy-to-develop manner.

 This work is extremely experimental.
 You know what to do.